-This method is goal-oriented. constraints.10
+This method is goal-oriented.
+It focuses on what you want to do then applies constraints.10

-IDENTIFY GOALS
+DENTIFY GOALS

 If your goals or desires are unclear, the first step is to materialize them into something specific.
 Start by brainstorming or making a mind map.
 Write down every idea you have on a piece of paper, or alternatively write down each idea on a separate note card.
 Don't worry about feasibility or what can go wrong.
 Just start writing.
 Take goals and break them down in to sub-goals or write down prerequisites you need to reach that goal.
 Draw connections between related goals or sub-goals, or if you're using note cards, cluster them with each other.